bxdoan/bxdoan/README.md

 <div align="center">

-> The future belongs to those who believe in the beauty of their dreams.
+> When I let go of what I am, I become what I might be.

-> — Eleanor Roosevelt —
+> — Lao Tzu —

 </div>